New Big Money Means Global-E Online Ltd. (GLBE) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a -6.65% loss in the last 1 month and extending the period to 3 months gives it a 15.99%, and is 10.88% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.06% over the week and 6.64% over the month.
+The stock witnessed a -25.06% loss in the last 1 month and extending the period to 3 months gives it a -17.71%, and is -9.62% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.79% over the week and 7.11% over the month.

 Global-E Online Ltd. (GLBE) Analyst Forecasts